Abram Simon: Life

+He advocated for a tolerant, liberal society that he believed to be the necessary guardian of free thought.

 Simon was a faculty member of the short-lived Correspondence School of the Jewish Chautauqua Society for the Training of Teachers.
 He was a founding member of the Reform movement's Committee on Jewish Education.
 He was a trustee of the Jewish Chautauqua Society and president of the Columbia Hospital for Women from 1921 to 1927 and of the Public Library from 1929 to 1933.
 In 1896, he married communal leader Carrie Obendorfer.
 They had two children, Leo and David.
 Leo worked as a lawyer but died in 1926 at the age of 28.

 Simon died from a heart attack at his apartment in the Shoreham Hotel shortly after conducting services on December 24, 1938.
 Washington rabbis, members of the Protestant and Catholic clergy, and delegates from educational and social organizations were among those who attended his funeral at the Washington Hebrew Congregation.
 Rabbi Norman Gerstenfeld officiated the funeral service.
 Other clergymen who participated in the funeral service included Bishop James E. Freeman and Canon Anson Phelps Stokes of the Washington Cathedral, Hebrew Union College president Dr. Julian Morgenstern, Rabbi William Rosenau of Baltimore and representative of the Central Conference of American Rabbis, and Washington Committee on Religious Life chairman Dr. Albert Joseph McCartney of the Covenant First Presbyterian Church.
 He was buried in the Washington Hebrew Congregation Cemetery.

 In 1949, the Washington D.C.
 Board of Education named an elementary school after him.